rbowsley/lamplighthelp/source/20-6-0_Using_charge_and_payee_policies.markdown

-# 20.6.0 Using Charge and Payee Policies
+# 20.6.0 Charge Module: Using Charge and Payee Policies

 > Charge and payee policies are used when you create {{work}} records